jugstalt/gview-gis/README.md

 The software consists of desktop applications for creating maps and the gView server for publishing the maps as map services (WMS, GeoServices REST, etc).

+Download the leatest release as ZIP from [Released](https://github.com/jugstalt/gview5/releases) Unzip and run...

+On detailed installation documentation:
 [Online Documentation](https://docs.gviewonline.com)

+Some screenshots to demonstrate some of the features of gview GIS

 ## Deskop: gView Carto